sahilpabale/noteli/README.md

 # noteli

 # What is Noetli
 Noetli is a transformative notes application for all of your note-taking needs including making lists, scribbling down thoughts, etc. The application runs completley on the CLI.
 It is built using TypeScript for its User Interface, MongoDB for its backend database, and Auth0 for security/authentication.
+You can utilize a google, facebook, and/or microsoft account to store and maintain your notes.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/noteli.svg)](https://npmjs.org/package/noteli)